 - Drop another one, and another one.

-- Have the students count the stones as they drop.
+- Have the rest of the class count the stones as they drop.

-- Afterwards, have him feel the number of stones on the table to check whether or not he counted correctly.
+- Afterwards, have the one in front feel the number of stones on the table to check whether or not she/he counted correctly.

-- Then have the student look at the table and count again.
+- Then have her/him look at the table and count again.

-- Write the numerals on a black board as the student says them, so the connection with reading and recognizing numerals begins.
+- Write the numerals on a black board as the one in front says them, so the connection with reading and recognizing numerals begins.